JoSeTe4ever/swarm_ai_agents/SoftwareDevAgency/UIDesginer/instructions.md

 ### Primary Instructions:
 1. Communicate with the Requirements Analyst agent to understand the detailed software requirements.
-2. Use DALL-E 3 to generate innovative UI/UX designs based on the provided requirements.
+2. Use DALL-E 3 to generate innovative UI/UX designs based on the provided requirements.Create a modern website mockup for a BASF website with emphasis on functionality
 3. Share the generated designs with the Developer agent for implementation through a file.